Keith R. Harris: Background

 Dr Harris has advised on hundreds of debt and equity issues as well as complex cross border transactions as a senior executive at leading global banks.
 He has also acted for many noteworthy clients and been involved in high-profile transactions such as the £13.5bn hostile bid for British American Tobacco by Kerry Packer, Sir James Goldsmith, and Lord Rothschild.
-Harris continues to act for rich families from the Middle East, Russia, and India on sport and media related acquisitions.
+Harris continues to act for rich families from the Middle East, and India on sport and media related acquisitions.

 Harris was President of Morgan Grenfell Inc. (now owned by Deutsche Bank) as well as the youngest ever director at the British investment bank Morgan, Grenfell & Co.
 The bank was founded by the American George Peabody in 1838 as the UK branch of his US bank which subsequently became known as J.P.
 Morgan & Co.
 In 1904, Edward Grenfell was made a partner in the firm and in 1909 it underwent a change of name to incorporate Grenfell, therefore becoming Morgan, Grenfell & Co.
 Harris spent eight years altogether at Morgan Grenfell.

 Harris departed Morgan, Grenfell & Co. for an American investment bank, accepting a position as managing director and Head of International Corporate Finance at the American firm Drexel Burnham Lambert.
 After the bank was forced into bankruptcy in 1990, Harris moved to the private equity sector.

 Between 1990 and 1994, Harris served as Chief Executive of Apax Partners Corporate Finance Ltd (previously Patricof & Co. and MMG).
 This was the corporate finance advisory division of Apax, a private equity asset management firm which was founded by Maurice Tchenio, Sir Ronald Cohen, and American Alan Patricof.

 Harris was recruited by Sir William Purves, then Chairman of HSBC Group, to HSBC Investment Bank PLC where he served as global Chief Executive between 1994 and 1999.
 At HSBC Harris oversaw a staff of approximately 13,500 in forty six countries.
 Under his leadership, HSBC Investment Bank achieved an average annual return on equity of more than 20% with over 30% in some years, and reported over £400 million in annual profit.